Oceanbird

 Vessels from the Oceanbird concept

-The first fully sailing vessel from the Oceanbird concept will be equipped with six Oceanbird Wings.
+Wallenius Wilhelmsen, market leader in roll-on/roll-off (RoRo) shipping and vehicle logistics, have announced the intention to order the first vessels from the Oceanbird concept, which they will call Orcelle Wind.
+Orcelle Wind will be the first wind-powered Pure Car Truck Carrier in the world.
 It will have a capacity for approx. 7,000 cars but will also be capable of carrying breakbulk and rolling equipment.
-The vessel will be approx. 220 meter long, 40 meter wide and 70 meter heigh above water.
+The vessel will be approx. 220 meter long, 40 meter wide and 70 meter height above water.
 The ambition is to commence sailing in early 2027.
+Equipped with six Oceanbird Wings, it will have at least 50-60 % lower emissions compared to conventional vessels operating in regular trading.

 Ship design by Wallenius Marine